 - 1. Except for those that decompose by detonation, the manufacturing, compounding, processing, packing, or assembling of the following uses: - a.
 Candy and confectionery products, food and beverage products except the rendering or refining of fats and oils and excluding poultry and animal slaughtering and dressing; - b.
 Cigars and cigarettes; - c.
-Cosmetics, pharmaceutical, and toiletries; - d.
+Cosmetics, pharmaceutical, and toiletries;

+- d.
 Animated and/or illumination billboards and other commercial advertising structures. - e.
 Electric appliances, television sets, phonographs, household appliances. - f.
 Electrical machinery, equipment and supplies; - g.
 Fountain and beverage dispensing equipment; - h.
 Furniture; - i.
 Instruments of professional, scientific photographic and optical; - j.
 Metal products and metal finishing, excluding the use of blast furnaces or drop forgers; - k.
 Musical instruments, toys, novelties, jewelry, rubber or metal stamps; - 1.
 Office equipment; - m.
 Pottery and figurines, using only previously pulverized kilns fired only with gas or electricity; - n.
 Products from the following previously prepared materials: paper, glass, cellophane, leather, feathers, fur, precious or semiprecious metals, hair, horn, shell, tin, steel, wood, plastics, rubber, bone, cork, felt, fibers, yarn, wool, tobacco; - o.
 Textile products including asbestos products, canvas and burlap, clothing, cotton products, hosiery and knitting mills rope and twine. - 2.
 Bottling and canning works; - 3.
-Cellular Telecommunications Facilities as regulated by Article 12. - 4.
-Crating services; - 5.
-Industrial engineering consultant offices;

-- 6. Laboratories, offices, and other facilities of research both basic and applied, conducted by or for any industrial organization or concern whether public or private;

-- 7. Machine shops;

-- 8. Printing, engraving and related reproduction processes;

-- 9. Publishing and distribution of books, newspapers, and other printed material;

-- 10. Schools for industrial or business training;

-- 11. Warehousing or wholesaling.

-- 12. Veterinarian Office
+Crating services; - 4.
+Industrial engineering consultant offices; - Laboratories, offices, and other facilities of research both basic and applied, conducted by or for any industrial organization or concern whether public or private; - 6.
+Machine shops; - 7.
+Printing, engraving and related reproduction processes; - 8.
+Publishing and distribution of books, newspapers, and other printed material; - 9.
+Schools for industrial or business training; - 10.
+Warehousing or wholesaling. - 11.
+Veterinarian Office

-- 13. Pet Boarding
+- 12. Pet Boarding

-- 14. Professional Office all types
+- 13. Professional Office all types

-- 15. Self-storage facilities (mini-warehouses)
+- 14. Self-storage facilities (mini-warehouses)

-- 16. Auto Body Shops
+- 15. Auto Body Shops

 - 1. Customary accessory buildings and uses including operations required to maintain or support any use permitted in this zone on the same lot as the permitted use, such as maintenance shops, power plants, and machine shops; - 2.
 Uses, as listed below, including within and entered from within any use permitted in this zone as a convenience to the occupants thereof, and their customers providing such accessory uses shall not exceed ten (10) percent of the gross floor area of the permitted uses in the building and no exterior advertising displays shall be visible from the outside of the building: - a.
-Cafeterias; - b.
+Cafeterias: - b.
 Coffee shops or refreshment stands; - c.
 Soda or dairy bars; - d.
 Convenience Store - 3.
 Fences and walls as regulated by ARTICLE 8 of this ordinance. - 4.
 Signs Only business and identification signs pertaining to the identification, use or occupation of the building, structure or premises, as regulated by ARTICLE 9 of this ordinance, will be allowed in this zone.
-Advertising signs, as defined herein, are not permitted in this zone.

-5. Type I and Type II Day-Care Centers for the use of employees of the business operating and work at the business located within this zone.
+Advertising signs, as defined herein, are not permitted in this zone. - 5.
+Type I and Type II Day-Care Centers for the use of employees of the business operating and work at the business located within this zone.
 The operator of the Day-Care Center shall maintain a log referencing the employee and employer and child's name.